tot-ra/graphql-schema-registry/README.md

 ### Running in light mode

-To have fast iteration of working on UI changes, you can avoid running node service in docker, and run only mysql & redis
+To have fast iteration of working on UI changes, you can avoid running node service in docker, and run only postgres & redis

 ```
 docker-compose -f docker-compose.base.yml up -d